matthewcburke/pugetsound-mobile/README.md

 ## Overview

 In the Fall of 2012 a Software Engineering course at the University of Puget Sound set out to develop a medium-sized software system as a group project involving all twenty-five students.
-Our intrepid professor, Joel Ross, wanted game in which a main character was controlled by a group of puppeteers whose actions were captured by a Microsoft Kinect.
+Our intrepid professor, Joel Ross, wanted a game in which a main character was controlled by a group of puppeteers whose actions were captured by a Microsoft Kinect.
 Furthermore, we needed to create a way for additional players to view and interact with the game using Android phones and augmented-reality technology.

 ### More info
 - View the [course syllabus](http://cs.pugetsound.edu/~jross/courses/archive/f12/csci240/)